 Hoist Manufacturers Institute (HMI)

-Where reference is made to one of the above standards, the revision in effect at the time of bid opening shall apply.
+The revision of the referenced standards in effect at the time of bid opening should be used.

 QUALITY ASSURANCE

-All of the monorail track and carrier equipment on monorail track shall be products of a single, experienced, reputable and qualified manufacturer who is a member of the MMA.
-All products supplied shall be of USA manufacture.
+All monorail track and carrier equipment should be the products of a single, experienced, reputable, and qualified manufacturer who is a member of the MMA.
+All supplies should be made in the USA.

-Carrier equipment for hoists on I beam track shall be provided by the hoist manufacturer.
+The hoist manufacturer should provide carrier equipment for hoists on I beam track.

-All of the hoisting equipment shall be the product of a single, experienced, reputable and qualified manufacturer who is a member of the Hoist Manufacturers Institute.
+All hoisting equipment should be the product of a single, experienced, reputable, and qualified manufacturer who is a member of the Hoist Manufacturers Institute.

-It is the responsibility of the Contractor to guarantee that the monorail and hoisting equipment shall be completely operational in all locations.
-Contractor shall coordinate all crane loads with the Pre-Engineered Metal Building Manufacturer.
+The Contractor is responsible for ensuring that the monorail and hoisting equipment operate fully in all locations.
+The Contractor should coordinate all crane loads with the Pre-Engineered Metal Building Manufacturer.

-The current issue of the Specifications for Underhung Cranes and Monorail Systems by the MMA and the standard specifications of the Hoist Manufacturers Institute shall be included as a part of this Section unless otherwise specified.
+Unless specified otherwise, this Section includes the current issue of the Specifications for Underhung Cranes and Monorail Systems by the MMA and the standard specifications of the Hoist Manufacturers Institute.

-All structural steel members of the handling system shall be designed in accordance with AISC current edition and any welded construction shall be in accordance with the standards of AWS and comply with Section 05500 as applicable.
-Structural design shall be performed by a qualified Professional Engineer registered in the State of Texas.
+All structural steel members of the handling system must be designed in accordance with the current edition of AISC, and any welded construction must comply with the standards of AWS and Section 05500 as applicable.
+A qualified Professional Engineer registered in the State of Texas must perform the structural design.

-Castings, forgings, stampings and other structural elements shall have a safety factor of 5.0.
+Castings, forgings, stampings, and other structural elements should have a safety factor of 5.0.

-All equipment shall meet or exceed the requirements of OSHA.
+All equipment must satisfy or exceed the OSHA requirements.